dtereshch/panelother/README.md

 This is an R package that I developed for my personal use to make it easier for myself to work with data.
 However, everyone is welcome to use it if they find it helpful.

+The name "tidyother" implies that I am heavily inspired by the approach implemented in the "tidyverse", but use it in *other* applications.

 ## Installation

 ```